Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 Side effect

-Headache, fatigue, neurological disorders, shortness of breath, nausea, vomiting, diarrhea, intestinal colic, fever, edema, lymphadenopathy, increased levels of bilirubin, urea, creatinine, transient increase in liver transaminase activity, allergic reactions in the form of skin rash, itching.
-With a / in the introduction - agitation, impaired consciousness, lethargy, tremor, convulsions, hallucinations, psychosis, coma; reactions at the injection site - local inflammation, phlebitis.
-When applied externally - erythema, peeling, burning sensation, burns.
+Headache, fatigue, neurological disorders, shortness of breath, nausea, vomiting, diarrhea, intestinal colic, increased body temperature, edema, lymphadenopathy, increased levels of bilirubin, urea, creatinine, transient increase in the activity of liver transaminases, allergic reactions as skin rash, itching.
+With intravenous administration - agitation, impaired consciousness, lethargy, tremor, convulsions, hallucinations, psychosis, coma; reactions at the site of intravenous administration - local inflammation, phlebitis.
+For external use - erythema, peeling, burning sensation, burn.

 Contraindications